-What is the purpose of CEUs and continuing education for professionals?
+What are the purpose of CEUs and continuing education for professionals?

-CEUs and other continuing education requirements help professionals stay current in their role.
+CEUs and other continuing education requirements help professionals stay current in their roles.

 If information and regulations rapidly change in your industry, like in healthcare and finance, continuing education ensures that you have the best information to serve your customers.

 For those who are not required to take CEUs for their career, some still choose to pursue continuing education for the following benefits:

 - It adds credibility to your business’s products or services.